Skip to main content

 Cluster-Backed Services

-Once a cluster is defined, other configuration sections can reference it by name to share state across nodes.
+Once a cluster is defined, other configuration sections reference it by name.
+Each service can point to a different cluster, giving you fine-grained control over what data flows where.

 Session Store